 Since any of these smells could potentially mean a fire, the first thing you should do is turn off your furnace.

 Solution.
 If you detect a burning smell, cut power to the furnace at the breaker.
 Do not turn it on again until you have had an HVAC professional do a service call.

 Solution.
-If you smell it, turn off your gas at the main line into your home and then leave.
-Once you’re out of your home call your utility’s emergency number to report the issue.
+If you smell it, turn off your gas at the main line or at your furnace, and then leave.
+Once you’re out of your home, call your utility’s emergency number to report the issue.

-If your smoke detector sounds and you determine that the smell of smoke is coming through your HVAC vents, turn your furnace off immediately.
+If your smoke detector sounds, and you determine that the smell of smoke is coming through your HVAC vents, please turn your furnace off immediately.

 You’ll need to have a professional in to check the furnace and if necessary a professional to get your chimney cleaned.